The Lord of the Rings: The Rings of Power season 1: Audience response

-After the season finale was released, cast members said they had noticed a shift in conversations about the series towards giving more positive feedback.
-Jon Ben-Asher of TheOneRing.net felt Amazon had built trust with the Tolkien fan base throughout the season and said his "little corner" of the community was loving the series; the website released a roundup of their staff members' opinions on the series which were mostly positive, despite concerns with changes from Tolkien's works.
-Bradley Prom at Screen Rant highlighted various online posts and memes from fans of the series to counter claims that it had not generated any positive online responses.
+After the season ended, cast members said conversations about the series had shifted towards more positive feedback.
+Jon Ben-Asher of TheOneRing.net felt Amazon had built trust with the Tolkien fan base and said his "little corner" of the community was loving the series; the website released a roundup of their staff members' opinions which were mostly positive, despite concerns with changes from Tolkien's works.
 Sanders said Amazon did a study with thousands of audience members, including fans of Tolkien's writings and Jackson's films, to understand their thoughts on each episode.
 He acknowledged that there were Tolkien fans who had major issues with the series, but he felt that was to be expected with such a beloved property and was confident in Amazon's approach due to the company having the endorsement of Tolkien's estate.